adnanahid/adnanahid/README.md

 ###

 <p align="left">Hi, I'm Adnan, a 3rd-year BSc Physics student at BL College, Khulna.
-I'm passionate about science and technology, and currently diving deep into web development.<br>I enjoy creating clean, simple, and responsive websites that offer real value to users.
+I'm passionate about science and technology, and currently diving deep into web development.
+I enjoy creating clean, simple, and responsive websites that offer real value to users.
 My work emphasizes both functionality and visual appeal.
 My current focus is on mastering Node.js and building a robust portfolio to reflect my journey in tech.</p>

 ###